brenden7158/encoder/README.md

 Drop your IntelliStar 2's ``MachineProductCfg.xml`` file into the root of the directory of the encoder, then run ``main.py``.

 # This project is made possible by mewtek32, Floppaa, Goldblaze, Austin, The 5D Crew, and OpenTelecom 2D Group.
-If you enjoy this project, say thank you.
+If you enjoy this project, say thank you to them!